poojithak27/distributed-admm-logistic-regression/README.md

 # Distributed ADMM Logistic Regression: gRPC Coordinator Architecture

 A distributed optimization system for large-scale logistic regression using the ADMM (Alternating Direction Method of Multipliers) algorithm.
-Workers run local gradient descent in parallel and synchronize through a gRPC coordinator service — no centralized data, no single point of computation.
+Workers run local gradient descent in parallel and synchronize through a gRPC coordinator service, no centralized data, no single point of computation.

 Deployed originally on a 10-rank MPI cluster (SeaWulf HPC, 96-core partition).
 Architecture refactored to gRPC for heterogeneous deployment.